Buachaille Etive Mòr: Climbing

 The steep, craggy north-eastern face of Stob Dearg forms the classic aspect of the mountain as seen from the Kings House Hotel, and constitutes the most direct route of ascent for climbers and scramblers.
 Crowberry Ridge, a classic rock climb graded severe, was first climbed direct - and photographed - in 1900 by the Abraham brothers with Messrs Puttrell and Baker.
 Immediately to the left is Curved Ridge, one of the most famous scrambling routes.

 Alternatively there is a somewhat eroded path leading steeply up the Coire na Tulaich which, in summer conditions, allows walkers to ascend the peaks, reaching the ridge about half a kilometre west of Stob Dearg.

 Buachaille Etive Mòr is separated from its sister mountain of Buachaille Etive Beag to the west by the valley of Lairig Gartain.
 To the east lies Glen Etive, which provides an alternative route of ascent, heading up steep grassy slopes to the summit of Stob na Bròige.
-Another route follows the Allt Coire Altruim from the Lairig Gartain, reaching the ridge about two thirds of the way along from the north.
-This route is often used as descent route in conjunction with an ascent via Coire na Tulaich, forming a circular route with a walk out along the Lairig Gartain.
+Another route follows the Allt Coire Altruim from the Lairig Gartain, reaching the ridge about two-thirds of the way along from the north.
+This route is often used as a descent route in conjunction with an ascent via Coire na Tulaich, forming a circular route with a walk out along the Lairig Gartain.

 Injuries and deaths

 Hillwalkers visiting Buachaille Etive Mòr have experienced injuries and even death due to the region's terrain and weather conditions.
 The mountain has seen up to 13 people die in one 12-month period.

-In 1994 one person died in an avalanche on Buachaille Etive Mòr.
+In 1994, one person died in an avalanche on Buachaille Etive Mòr.

-In February 1995, three people died when they were descending down the mountain and an avalanche occurred.
-In 1995 there were six people who died on Buachaille Etive Mòr.
+In February 1995, three people died when they were descending the mountain, and an avalanche occurred.
+In 1995, there were six people who died on Buachaille Etive Mòr.

-In 2008 a person died in the same area of Buachaille Etive Mòr where an avalanche occurred in 2009.
+In 2008, a person died in the same area of Buachaille Etive Mòr where an avalanche occurred in 2009.

 In January 2009, three people died and one was injured in an avalanche on Buachaille Etive Mòr.
 The avalanche occurred in the Coire na Tulaich area of the mountain.
-The following year, two climbers were killed by an avalanche on the mountain.
+The following year, an avalanche on the mountain killed two climbers.

 In 2019, Terance Rooney died of hypothermia and exposure while hillwalking on Buachaille Etive Mòr.

 In April 2023, Royal Marine Reggie Melia fell 50 meters to his death while hiking on Buachaille Etive Mòr.